4 min read

 What Is a Hero Shot?
 Hero Shot Photography Explained for Brands That Want More Clicks

-If you’ve ever asked what is a hero shot, think of the single image that convinces someone to stop scrolling and pay attention.
-A hero shot is the “main” product photo—often the first image a shopper sees on a PDP, landing page, or ad—designed to communicate value, quality, and context in seconds.
+It convinces someone to stop scrolling and pay attention: the "main" product photo—often the first image a shopper sees on a PDP, landing page, or ad—designed to communicate value, quality, and context in seconds.

 What is a hero shot example: clean ecommerce hero shot layout highlighting a product as the main visual